Written by Aaron Munz | Legally Reviewed By Yvonne Waterman | Edited By Walter Pacheco | Last Update: December 6, 2024

 How Are Shipyard Workers Exposed to Asbestos?

-Any exposure increased the risk of workers developing mesothelioma.
+Repeated exposure increases the risk of workers developing mesothelioma.
 Historically, many shipbuilding components used asbestos.
-Engine gaskets and seals, fireproofing materials, and pipe insulation relied on asbestos for its strength and fire resistance.
-The mineral is also resistant to corrosion, so it was widely used in equipment subject to ocean water and other corrosive environments.
+The mineral resists corrosion by ocean water.
+Engine gaskets, seals and pipe insulation used asbestos for its strength and fire resistance.

 Graphic showing common places asbestos is found in shipyards

-Commercial ships may contain up to 10 tons of asbestos-containing materials, while U.S. Navy vessels may contain up to 900 tons of ACMs.
-Although regulations reduced the use of the toxic mineral in ships, a 2021 survey of vessels highlighted that over 55% of in-service vessels and 50% of all new builds contain asbestos materials.
+Commercial ships may contain up to 10 tons of asbestos.
+U.S. Navy vessels may have up to 900 tons of asbestos.
+A 2021 survey of vessels found that more than 55% of in-service ships and 50% of new builds contain asbestos.
+Regulations to reduce asbestos use in ships have failed to protect workers.

 Asbestos Products Associated with Shipyard Workers

-Shipyards widely used insulation, gaskets, seals, brake components, cement and other materials containing asbestos throughout most of the 20th century.
-Prior to 1975, the U.S. Navy relied heavily on asbestos materials throughout its vessels.
-Shipbuilders used asbestos throughout engine rooms, sleeping quarters and boiler rooms.
+Shipyards used asbestos products for most of the 20th century.
+Insulation, gaskets, seals, brakes and cement had asbestos.
+Before 1975, the U.S. Navy relied heavily on asbestos materials throughout its vessels.
+Shipbuilders used asbestos in engine rooms, sleeping quarters and boiler rooms.

-A 1975 regulation reduced its use when suitable alternative materials were available.
-In 1979 an amendment encouraged the removal of some asbestos insulation materials.
-However, because of the long latency period for mesothelioma and other asbestos-related health issues, workers exposed before these regulations are still developing diseases now.
+A 1975 regulation limited its use when alternatives were available.
+In 1979, an amendment urged the removal of some asbestos insulation.
+Workers exposed prior to these regulations are still developing diseases now.
+Mesothelioma has a long latency period of up to 60 years.

 Adhesives